 One part of this process that we haven't talked much about is the reporting phase - taking the results of an analysis and presenting them to the target audience.

-points but also reads into Tufte's work an attitude that I do
+very important points but also reads into Tufte's work an attitude

-opposed the launch of Challenger and faxed 13 diagrams to
+to the expected low temperatures that day, and faxed 13 diagrams to

-NASA management to make their case - they failed in large
+NASA management to make their case.
+They failed in large part

 because of what information they chose to present and the way they

 presented that information, but also because of time and information